ariel-frischer/RA.Aid-swe-bench/README.md

 ## Description

-This project provides a streamlined interface for running the RA-AID agent on a simplified version of the SWE Bench dataset.
+This project provides a streamlined interface for running the RA-AID agent on the SWE Bench dataset.
 It's designed to make it easier to test and evaluate the RA-AID agent's performance on software engineering tasks.

 ## Installation